 Gut feel and opinion go a long way, but it can also take you down the wrong path if you don’t listen to your audience.
 At carwow, we’re strongly opinionated but it doesn’t rule our decision-making.
-We use data and user feedback to inform our opinions and decisions about product development and the ideal customer experience and we’re better off for it.
+We use data and user feedback to inform our opinions and decisions about product development and we’re better off for it.

 Where do the Hippos come in?

 ‘HiPPO’ is a term I first heard 5 years ago.
 It an acronym for ‘Highest PaidPerson’s Opinion’ and was used to describe how many companies make decisions about their product development and marketing.
 When faced with a decision, the choice was made based on the opinion of a senior figure, with an absence of data or a conscious decision to ignore it.